How Do I Get a Death Certificate in Washington?

 Use our free calculator to determine how many certified death certificates to order based on your specific situation, and see exactly what it will cost in your state.

 In Washington, each certified copy costs $25.
 Copies ordered together cost less than placing separate orders later.
-The executor checklist outlines each account and institution that typically requires a certified copy.
+The estate settlement plan outlines each account and institution that typically requires a certified copy.

 Death certificates in Washington are issued by the Washington State Department of Health - Center for Health Statistics.
 Online ordering is available through VitalChek.
 Most funeral homes also assist families with ordering certificates at the time of death.